CamDavidsonPilon/lifelines/docs/Quickstart.rst

     regression_dataset.head()

 The input of the ``fit`` method's API in a regression is different.
-All the data, including durations, censorships and covariates must be contained in **a Pandas DataFrame** (yes, it must be a DataFrame).
+All the data, including durations, censorings and covariates must be contained in **a Pandas DataFrame** (yes, it must be a DataFrame).
 The duration column and event occurred column must be specified in the call to ``fit``.

 .. code:: python